144 Commercial Road,

 The Gem Cinema, Newport, Wales opened in May 1913 as a silent movie house seating around 300 on one ground floor level.

-The Gem did not survive many years after the war, and is listed as closing before the Cinemascope era in the early 1950s.
+The Gem Cinema did not survive many years after the war, and is listed as closing before the CinemaScope era in the early-1950’s.

-Local people called the Gem the “Bug House” as it was said you walked in and scratched all over on the way out, but although it must have been rough and dirty, it must have been a great adventure especially for many children on Saturday mornings during the Depression before and after the War.
+Local people called the Gem Cinema the ‘Bug House’ as it was said you walked in and scratched all over on the way out, but although it must have been rough and dirty, it must have been a great adventure especially for many children on Saturday mornings during the Depression before and after the War.

-The site of the cinema became a car showroom known as “Miss Black”, but although the corner site still exists, nothing is left to show any signs that a cinema was here.
-A convenience store now occupies the site.
+The building became a car showroom known as “Miss Black”, but although the corner site still exists, nothing is left to show any signs that a cinema was here.
+A convenience store now occupies the building.